 Resist the temptation and don’t give in to that voice that asks you to check your partner’s phone or read their diary.
 Neha says, “It’s a red flag in the relationship when you start entering your partner’s private space.
 It is not acceptable and you would not tolerate it if you were in their shoes.
 Rise above the urge to invade their privacy.”
 If you want to learn how to accept the past of your partner, actually accept it and leave it alone.

 Because investigating their past is like going down the rabbit hole.
 You will just spiral out of control as you learn the details of a relationship they shared with an ex.
 It’s best to just respect their space and trust them.
-This involves eavesdropping, social media monitoring, and manipulating conversations.
+This involves steering clear of eavesdropping, social media monitoring, and manipulative conversations.
+How to accept the past of your partner?
+Respect boundaries.

 6. Be empathetic

-Lack of empathy in relationships is heartbreaking to witness.
+A lack of empathy in relationships is heartbreaking to witness.
 Don’t let your preoccupation with your partner’s past make you suspicious or bitter toward them.
 Try and see things from their perspective as well.
 They have come a long way since their past decisions… They’re dating you after all, aren’t they?
-Acknowledge the factors which may have led them to commit mistakes and look at their journey objectively.
+Acknowledge the factors that may have led them to commit mistakes and look at their journey objectively.

 So, how to accept the past of your partner with empathy?
 When you have a conversation about your concerns, be open to their way of seeing things too.
 Listen and respond, don’t react.
 Neha says, “Empathy is crucial when you’re navigating conflict with your partner.
 And when you’re having trouble with their past, understand that they might not have been aware of the consequences of their choices.
 Be kind to them.”